 The Ateca is built in the same Czech factory that turns out the Skoda Superb and Skoda Yeti and inherits a similarly durable build quality.
 In keeping with most MQB products, everything is where you’d expect to find it and functions impeccably.

 Marginal infractions are observable – Seat’s new Drive Profile wheel could do with being a bit less flimsy, for example – but you need to go looking for them.

 Generally speaking, with its legibility, ease of use and ergonomics beyond reproach, the Ateca is exceptionally good at making you feel right at home.

 It is also acutely well sized.
-Being slightly shorter in the wheelbase than the Tiguan does not prevent the Ateca from providing ample, family hatchback levels of rear leg room.
+Being slightly shorter in the wheelbase than the Volkswagen Tiguan does not prevent the Ateca from providing ample, family hatchback levels of rear leg room.